-- The student's illness, doctor's appointment, or dental work (doctor's statement required); the doctor's signature must be legible.
-The doctor's excuse must specify the number of days the child is excused for and the time and day the child was seen.
-Without this information, the excuse will not be accepted.
-Faxed excuses must come directly from the doctor's office.
-Students must have been physically seen by the doctor for the excuse to be valid. - Severe illness in the student's immediate family as approved by administration. - Family emergencies requiring immediate attention as approved by administration. - Religious holidays and practices approved in advance by administration. - Summons for the student to appear in court. - Funeral in the immediate family of the student. - School functions-students attending or participating in activities that have been authorized as part of the instructional program shall be considered present at school. - Other valid reasons outlined in Policy 09.123 and substantiated with parental notes.
-Such absences will not exceed five (5) days per school year, with the exception of military training/leave. - College/University Visits: Juniors and Seniors should refer to school policy. - Other valid reasons as determined by administration. - Students with chronic illnesses requiring excessive medical excuses will be required to turn in a Medical excuse form each 10th medically excused absence or each 5th medically excused tardy.
-The principal may excuse the absence on single days providing the parents send a statement that the chronic illness was the reason for the absence.
+- The student's illness, mental health and wellness, doctor's appointment, or dental work Severe illness in the student's immediate family as approved by administration. - Family emergencies requiring immediate attention as approved by administration. - Religious holidays and practices approved in advance by administration. - Funeral in the immediate family of the student. - School functions-students attending or participating in activities that have been authorized as part of the instructional program shall be considered present at school. - Other valid reasons outlined in Policy 09.123 and substantiated with parental notes.
+Such absences will not exceed ten (10) days per school year, with the exception of military training/leave. - College/University Visits: Juniors and Seniors should refer to school policy. - Other valid reasons as determined by administration.